-In April/May they send out blossoms of white/yellow flowers which turn to berries and ripen in June July.
-In August/September they send out runners, which you can plant on and grow your strawberry bed for free.
+In April and May they send out blossoms of white/yellow flowers which turn to berries and ripen in June and July.
+In August and September they send out runners, which you can plant on to expand your strawberry bed for free.

 These plants will produce a crop in year one [a good crop with any luck], but their main harvests come in the second, third and fourth years.
 They will enjoy a little mulching, [lawn cuttings will do fine and also give them a little boost of nitrogen], as well as a little feeding in years three and four [and organic comfrey soak in a perfect but failing that some tomato feed in April or May will do just fine].
 After five years, it might be worth starting another patch somewhere else.